FM Ruszt magnetyczny do leja fi 200 dwupoziomowy / N52

 - They possess very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices and very advanced devices.
+- Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: